 Flow through Nozzles

-The section contains questions and answers on dimensional analysis methods, model analysis, similarities types and laws, testing on submerged bodies, moving fluid types and model classifications.
+The section contains questions and answers on dimensional homogenity, model analysis, dimensionless numbers, similarities types and laws, testing on submerged bodies, moving fluid types and model classifications.

 Similitude-Types of Similarities